 Window Air Conditioner

-Window air conditioners are the easiest air conditioners to install but are some of the least powerful.
+Window air conditioners are the easiest a/c unit to install but are some of the least powerful.
 However, these are a great option if you’re looking to cool an apartment or just a few rooms.

 What window air conditioners do is blow warm air out of your room through the back while emitting cool air inside through the front.